thamala/thamala.github.io/_pages/landing.md

   overlay_image: /assets/pics/banner.jpg
 ---

 I study how plant populations adapt to their local environments, with emphasis on understanding the genetic and genomic architecture of beneficial traits.
-I am currently a Marie Skłodowska-Curie fellow at [University of Nottingham](https://www.nottingham.ac.uk), UK.
-Earlier, I did a postdoc at [University of Minnesota Twin Cities](https://twin-cities.umn.edu), USA, and a PhD at [University of Oulu](https://www.oulu.fi/en), Finland.
+I am currently a Marie Skłodowska-Curie fellow at [University of Nottingham](https://www.nottingham.ac.uk).
+Earlier, I did a postdoc at [University of Minnesota Twin Cities](https://twin-cities.umn.edu) and a PhD at [University of Oulu](https://www.oulu.fi/en).
 <br>
 <br>
 __Contact__